RYO-1313/Home-Lab-Simulations/Chain attack/SIM_3_PrivilegeEscalation_README.md

 | User Account Created | `HAL` created `hacker` | New account creation by a compromised admin is a red flag |
 | Administrators Group Changed | `hacker` added to Administrators | Privilege escalation confirmed — attacker now has full control |

-📸 `[SCREENSHOT — Alert detail showing HAL created hacker and added it to Administrators]`

 > **The key signal:** Event `4720` followed by `4732` in rapid succession, triggered by the same user, is the textbook signature of an attacker creating a persistent admin backdoor.
 These two events together tell the complete story — a new account was created and immediately elevated.